Trexies/WarpMod/README.md

 - Group-based waypoint sharing (players in the same group can use each other's waypoints)
 - Automatic waypoint name conflict resolution

-## Installation

-1. Download the latest release
-2. Extract `WarpMod.dll` to your Vintagestory mods folder
-3. Restart your Vintagestory server

-## Building from Source

-### Standard Setup (Recommended)

-For most users with a standard Vintagestory installation:

-1. Clone this repository
-2. Run `dotnet build` or build through Visual Studio
-3. The project will automatically find Vintagestory in `%APPDATA%\Vintagestory`

-### Custom Installation Paths

-If you have Vintagestory installed in a custom location:

-1. Copy `WarpMod.props.example` to `WarpMod.props`
-2. Edit `WarpMod.props` and update the `VintagestoryPath` to your installation directory
-3. Build the project

 ## Commands

 - `/warp <name>` - Teleport to a waypoint